 Sometimes our jobs go over job cost, but other times customers see our work and decide they want more of it.
 Change orders can be a sign of quality work, but they can also be a sign of red tape and additional costs.

 In our study, we compare the estimated amount to the final invoice, not accounting for change orders requested from the customer.
-Of these, here are the industries with the most variation in price between estimate and invoice:

 In our study, we looked at a segment of our pros to analyze a statistically significant number of estimate and invoice combinations.
 In all, we compared 1.1 million to find the amount of variation by industry, the frequency of difference, and more.